openvinotoolkit/openvino/docs/index.md

 [Model Optimizer](MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) is a cross-platform command-line tool that converts a trained neural network from its source framework to an open-source, nGraph-compatible [Intermediate Representation (IR)](MO_DG/IR_and_opsets.md) for use in inference operations.
 The Model Optimizer imports models trained in popular frameworks such as Caffe*, TensorFlow*, MXNet*, Kaldi*, and ONNX* and performs a few optimizations to remove excess layers and group operations when possible into simpler, faster graphs.

-If your neural network model contains layers that are not in the list of known layers for supported frameworks, you can adjust the conversion and optimization process through use of  [Custom Layers](HOWTO/Custom_Layers_Guide.md).
+If your neural network contains layers that are not in the list of known layers for supported frameworks, you can adjust the conversion and optimization process through use of  [Custom Layers](HOWTO/Custom_Layers_Guide.md).

 Use the [Post-training Optimization Tool](@ref pot_README) to accelerate the inference of a deep learning model by quantizing it to INT8.
 Models from Open Model Zoo can be quantized using [Model Quantizer utility](https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/downloader#model-quantizer-usage).